techidaily/site-youtube-data/source/_posts/ed-2024-approved-mobile-filmmakers-secrets-creating-viral-thumbnails-for-youtube.md

 ![youtube save thumbnail](https://images.wondershare.com/filmora/article-images/youtube-save-thumbnail.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/793ViIxl4tI?si=DDBkjPlPX5bZ-f1Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 That's it!
 Your new thumbnail will now be displayed on your YouTube video, helping it stand out and attract more views.
 You can repeat this process for other videos if you want to add a custom thumbnail.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## It May Interest You – Make YouTube Thumbnails on Windows/Mac